esphome/esphome-docs/components/select/lvgl.rst

 ===========

 .. seo::
-    :description: Instructions for setting up a LVGL widget select.
+    :description: Instructions for setting up an LVGL widget select.
     :image: ../images/lvgl_c_sel.png

-The ``lvgl`` switch platform creates a select from a LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.
+The ``lvgl`` switch platform creates a select from an LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widgets are :ref:`lvgl-wgt-drp` and :ref:`lvgl-wgt-rol`.
 A single select supports